Tackling California’s Housing Crisis: 8 Innovative Solutions for Affordable Housing

 This approach also has the potential to help California’s education workforce.
 Many teachers and staff struggle with rising living costs; some are even forced to leave their communities or change careers.
 A solution to this is converting the large lots of California’s 75,000 acres of school property into housing for public school teachers and staff.
 The California School Boards Association and local school districts are starting to explore this idea to make better use of underused school lands.

 According to a report, the cost of living in California is very high.
-When you consider the cost of living, a fifth of the people in California are finding it hard to manage financially.
-A crucial aspect of solving this problem is safeguarding what’s known as naturally occurring affordable housing—these are existing, older, and affordable rental properties owned by small landlords.
+A fifth of Californians find it hard to manage their finances.
+A crucial aspect of solving this problem is safeguarding what is known as naturally occurring affordable housing—these are existing, older, and affordable rental properties owned by small landlords.

 In California, the Los Angeles Local Rental Owners Collaborative (LROC) was started in 2021 and helps local landlords and residents in high-cost areas, preventing people from being forced to move.
 LROC is doing this by assisting landlords in lowering costs, adding value to their properties, and offering free property management tools.
 Also, they give grants to help with rental losses, provide financial advice, and help landlords navigate relief programs at the local, state, and federal levels.